 If you care about skin care, then you’ve likely heard about red light therapy.
 Today it is easier than ever to use red light therapy at home thanks to portable LED devices now available.
-Whether you own a device already, or you want to investigate the technology before you buy, here’s everything you need to know about red light therapy for beauty.
+Whether you own a device already, or you want to investigate the technology before you buy, here’s everything you need to know about red light therapy.

 What is Red Light Therapy?

-How Does Red Light Therapy Work Below the Skin’s Surface?
+How Does Red Light Therapy Work?

 Although red LEDs do not feel hot to the touch, they create friction and heat below the skin’s surface.
 Energizing cells in this way increases their activity, causing them to reproduce faster.
 Cells take in energy through their mitochondria, which tells them it’s time to divide.
 Using red light therapy is like a boost to your skin cells’ metabolism.
 Each time a skin cell splits from the energy of red LEDs, it creates two new copies of itself.
 As new cells emerge, they displace old, damaged cells that contribute to signs of aging.

 The result of light therapy treatments is more healthy skin cells, which can help to contribute to a more youthful appearance.
 Red light therapy can also increase your blood circulation to bring more oxygen and nutrients to your skin’s surface.
 Increased blood flow also contributes to faster skin cell regeneration.
 Unlike laser therapy or abrasion, red light therapy doesn’t need to destroy your skin tissue in order to rebuild it.
 Instead, the minimally invasive light boosts your skin’s natural cellular regeneration.

 It’s not only customers and influencers who appreciate red light therapy.
 Doctors and scientists also vouch for the treatment.
 The following scientific research studies support the efficacy of red light therapy for clinical skin treatments.